etailer/Etailer_Backorders/README.md

 * Allows negative values for `min_qty` via admin and REST API.
 * Makes catalog products not saleable if `qty` exceeds `min_qty`.
 * Uses `min_qty` as the limit for backorders.
+* Adds `Backorderable Qty` to Catalog Product and Category grids.

 Magento 1.7 CE and 1.12 EE introduced a check to ensure that a product's `min_qty` is `>= 0`, if the `min_qty` is negative it is set to `0` when the product is saved.